 - Soybeans are distinguished by a high content of phytic acid, which blocks absorption of the necessary minerals in the gastrointestinal tract — calcium, magnesium, copper, iron and especially zinc.

 - Compounds giving bean flavor and reducing the factor of consumption of the feed by productive animals and poultry: 1-pentanol, 1-hexanol and 1-octen-3-ol.

-The goal of the development of the technology of soybean meal fermentation for the research group of OOO “Ferment” consisted in obtaining a high-protein plant-based feed product with improved nutritional properties.
+The goal of the development of the technology of soybean meal fermentation for the research group of LLC “Ferment” consisted in obtaining a high-protein plant-based feed product with improved nutritional properties.

 We attempted to solve three main tasks at once: